 Acceptance of Complaint

 The process is initiated with the receipt of a Complaint.
-A Complaint may be received from consumers, healthcare professionals, government / regulatory agencies, trade sources or from any other source, in any form (written or verbal, post, fax, email or through the website and social networks).
+A Complaint may be received from consumers, healthcare professionals, government / regulatory agencies, trade sources, or from any other source, in any form (written or verbal, post, fax, email, or through the website and social networks).
 Complaints are taken by all employees and conveyed to Quality Organization within twenty-four (24) hours.
-Employee must request all relevant information about the product under Complaint from the Customer, i.e.:
+The employee must request all relevant information about the product under Complaint from the Customer, i.e.:

 name of the product,